thejohnhoffer/sbatch_demo/README.md

 ### pytorch

 This prints the documentation for pytorch from 4 different CPUs on 1-4 different cluster nodes.
-We create and use the a python virtual environment.
+We create and use a conda virtual environment for python.

 - Run `bash pytorch/test.sh`
 - Outputs go to `pytorch/*.out`